Extracorporeal membrane oxygenation

 ECMO refers to extracorporeal membrane oxygenation, a process of supplying oxygenated blood to the body when the heart and lungs are incapable of doing so.
 A tube is inserted into the patient's femoral vein by a cardiac surgeon.
 Blood is then extracted and oxygenated via an external device, and that oxygenated blood is reinserted into the femoral artery.
 The ECMO device acts as a temporary artificial heart and lungs that fuels the body until the heart and lungs regain normal function.
 A specially trained perfusionist monitors the ECMO device and calibrates it to the patient's needs.

-New York Methodist Hospital is one of only three hospitals in Brooklyn that has the ECMO technology.
+New York Methodist Hospital is one of the few hospitals in Brooklyn that offers ECMO technology.

 For more information on NYM's Institute for Cardiology and Cardiac Surgery, call 1.866.84.HEART (866.844.3278).